ashergarland/easy-waypoint-animate/README.md

 Set the defaults to what you want, add the animate class to your element and BOOM you're done.

-You could always spruce it up a little bit by adding a animation group container for some fancy staggered animation using delays, but that is honestly just a special case now.
+You could always spruce it up a little bit by adding a animation group container for some fancy staggered animation using delays, but that is honestly just a special case for you now.

 Now you can just set everything up once using the defaults, add one class name to a few elements, maybe get fancy in a couple areas, and you're done.